-- Xolair is a humanized monoclonal antibody that is FDA-approved for patients 6 years of age and older with moderate to severe persistent asthma who have a positive skin test or in vitro reactivity to a perennial aeroallergen and whose symptoms are inadequately controlled with an ICS.
-Xolair has been shown to decrease the incidence of asthma exacerbations in these patients. - Although clinical trial results have been mixed and several trials had an open-label design, there is some evidence to indicate that Xolair may decrease asthma-related emergency visits and hospitalizations, as well as decreasing the dose of ICS and rescue medication and increasing symptom-free days (Buhl et al 2002, Busse et al 2011, Holgate et al 2004, Lanier et al 2003, Solèr et al 2011). - Xolair is administered SC in a physician's office every 2 to 4 weeks in a dose that is determined by body weight and the levels of serum IgE.
-Xolair carries a boxed warning due to the risk of anaphylaxis, and thus must be administered under medical supervision. - Although Xolair therapy is generally safe, analysis of a 5-year, observational cohort, epidemiological study (EXCELS) showed an increased number of cardiovascular and cerebrovascular adverse events in patients receiving Xolair compared to placebo (Iribarren et al 2017).
-However, a pooled analysis of 25 randomized, double-blind, placebo-controlled clinical trials did not find notable imbalances in the rates of cardiovascular and cerebrovascular serious adverse events (FDA 2014). - Asthma guidelines generally recommend Xolair therapy in patients with severe allergic asthma that is inadequately controlled with a combination of high-dose ICS and LABA (GINA 2019a, GINA 2019b, NHLBI 2007).
-Based on the limited place in therapy and the need for administration under medical supervision, Xolair is appropriate for a small percentage of patients with asthma. - Xolair received FDA approval for the treatment of adults and adolescents (12 years of age and above) with CIU who remain symptomatic despite H1-antihistamine treatment.
-Two randomized, placebo-controlled trials demonstrated its efficacy in reducing weekly lich severity scores and weekly hive count scores significantly greater than placebo at week 12.
-Xolair was well-tolerated, with a safety profile similar to that observed in asthma patients.
-In patients with CIU, Xolair is dosed at 150 or 300 mg SC every 4 weeks in a physician's office.
-Guidelines for the treatment of CIU recommend treatment with Xolair in patients who are inadequately controlled with a 4-fold dose of modern second-generation antihistamines.
+- Xolair is a humanized monoclonal antibody that is FDA-approved for patients ≥ 6 years of age with moderate to severe persistent asthma who have a positive skin test or in vitro reactivity to a perennial aeroallergen and whose symptoms are inadequately controlled with an ICS.
+Xolair has been shown to decrease the incidence of asthma exacerbations in these patients. - Although clinical trial results have been mixed and several trials had an open-label design, there is some evidence to indicate that Xolair may decrease asthma-related emergency visits and hospitalizations, as well as decreasing the dose of ICS and rescue medication and increasing symptom-free days (Buhl et al 2002, Busse et al 2011, Holgate et al 2004, Lanier et al 2003, Solèr et al 2011). - Xolair carries a boxed warning due to the risk of anaphylaxis, and thus must be initiated in a healthcare setting.
+Once therapy has been safely established, select patients may be able to self-administer Xolair using a pre-filled syringe. - Although Xolair therapy is generally safe, analysis of a 5-year, observational cohort, epidemiological study (EXCELS) showed an increased number of cardiovascular and cerebrovascular adverse events in patients receiving Xolair compared to placebo (Iribarren et al 2017).
+However, a pooled analysis of 25 randomized, double-blind, placebo-controlled clinical trials did not find notable imbalances in the rates of cardiovascular and cerebrovascular serious adverse events (FDA 2014). - Asthma guidelines generally recommend Xolair therapy in patients with severe allergic asthma that is inadequately controlled with a combination of high-dose ICS and LABA (Cloutier et al 2020, GINA 2021, NHLBI 2007).
+Based on a limited place in therapy, Xolair is appropriate for a small percentage of patients with asthma. - Xolair received FDA approval for the treatment of adults and adolescents (≥ 12 years of age) with CIU who remain symptomatic despite H1-antihistamine treatment.
+Two randomized, placebo-controlled trials demonstrated its efficacy in reducing weekly itch severity scores and weekly hive count scores significantly greater than placebo at week 12.
+Xolair was well-tolerated, with a safety profile similar to that observed in asthma patients. - o In patients with CIU, Xolair is administered at 150 or 300 mg SC every 4 weeks. - o Guidelines for the treatment of CIU recommend treatment with Xolair in patients who are inadequately controlled with a 4-fold dose of modern second-generation antihistamines.
 Although previous guidelines suggested the use of omalizumab after a leukotriene receptor antagonist, the most recent guideline from the European Academy of Allergy and Clinical Immunology, the Global Allergy and Asthma European Network, the European Dermatology Forum, and the World Allergy Organization state that a recommendation regarding use of a leukotriene receptor antagonist cannot be made due to a low level of evidence.
-Additionally, use of Xolair is recommended before treatment with cyclosporine (Bernstein et al 2014, Zuberbier et al 2018, Powell et al 2015). - Cinqair, Fasenra, and Nucala are IL-5 antagonists approved as add-on treatment options for patients with severe eosinophilic asthma, and have demonstrated effectiveness in reducing asthma exacerbations (Bel et al 2014, Bjermer et al 2016, Castro et al 2015, Corren et al 2016, Pavord et al 2012, Ortega et al 2014, Bleecker et al 2016, Fitzgerald et al 2016).
-The mechanism of action of Fasenra is slightly different, in that it binds to the IL-5 receptor on immune effector cells, whereas Cinqair and Nucala bind to the IL-5 cytokine.
-All of these agents provide a more targeted treatment option for patients with severe, refractory asthma and should be considered in those with an eosinophilic phenotype uncontrolled on conventional asthma therapy after confirmation of severe disease, along with individual patient factors (GINA 2019a, GINA 2019b). - Dupixent is an IL-4/IL-13 antagonist with 3 FDA-approved indications: treatment of patients ≥ 12 years of age with moderate-to-severe AD, treatment of patients ≥ 12 years of age with severe asthma of the eosinophilic type or dependent on oral corticosteroids, and add-on treatment in adults with inadequately controlled chronic rhinosinusitis with nasal polyposis.
-Its use in AD should be determined by its approved indication and clinician judgment.
-According to the most recent GINA guideline on treatment of severe asthma, the use of Dupixent for severe asthma with an eosinophilic phenotype can be considered for patients with severe eosinophilic/Type 2 asthma or patients taking oral corticosteroids.
-The approval of Dupixent in chronic rhinosinusitis with nasal polyposis occurred after publication of guidelines, although some acknowledged the potential role for biologic therapies (Orlandi et al 2016, Peters et al 2014).
+Additionally, use of Xolair is recommended before treatment with cyclosporine (Bernstein et al 2014, Zuberbier et al 2018, Powell et al 2015).